naomihabiblab/5xFAD-sNucSeq/README.md

 PCgenes.all-to-AD.m and The matlab object: PCgenes.all-to-AD.mat

-# Cluster analysis of single nucleus RNA_seq data in R and using the Seurat Package
+# Cluster analysis of single nucleus RNA_seq data in R

-Functions for data initialization and clustering, variable genes, 2D embedding and visualization, found here:
+Functions for data initialization and clustering, variable genes, 2D embedding and visualization, using the Seurat Package and R code:

 FUNCTIONS_SINGLE_CELL_ANALYSIS.r

-Functions for diffusion map embedding and visualization of the results, found here:
+Functions for diffusion map embedding and visualization of the results, using the Destiny Package and R code:

 Diffusion_Map.r